LExteamz/LInjector/README.md

 ## Why LInjector?
 Well, here are some reasons:
 - It's an open-source project, which ensures the program does not contain malware.
 - Injection speed, the injection speed of LInjector has shown an advantage over other executors.
-Approaching about 0.3 seconds or 300 milliseconds.
+Approaching about 300 miliseconds.
-- Optimized tab system.
-The tab system in LInjector is optimized to use no more than 1 Gigabyte of RAM, even with 40 tabs open.
 - Transparency about the state and code of LInjector.
 I can ensure you'll get a response about LInjector every time.

 <hr/>